Bar/Bat Mitzvah: Teachers of Torah, Leaders of Prayer

 Adult Bar/Bat Mitzvah: It’s Never Too Late

 Jewish tradition says that we begin “counting” our lives again once we turn 70.
 So for the 83-year olds among us, it is time to celebrate Bar/Bat Mitzvah all over again.
 For those individuals who never had the opportunity to become Bar or Bat Mitzvah when they turned 13, you can choose to have one later in life and we will provide you with that opportunity at Congregation Kol Ami.
 For Jews-by-choice, for women raised in a tradition which did not treat girls equally, for those who were raised without formal Jewish education, or for any of a number of other reasons, many adults are choosing to go through a cycle of learning and study, preparation and personal growth that leads to this powerful and deeply moving celebration of Jewish accomplishment.
-Those interested in finding out more about the Adult Bar or Bat Mitzvah program at Kol Ami should contact Rabbi Stratford at email@example.com or call 240-575-9690.
+Those interested in finding out more about the Adult Bar or Bat Mitzvah program at Kol Ami should contact Rabbi Gruber at firstname.lastname@example.org or call 240-575-9690.